jmoore2081/smackgrc/src/pages/about/index.md

       USA or at your preferred location.

-      Additionally, you will have access to all Quick Base related resources including Quick Base University, a strong community of Quick Base power users, Quick Base webinars, videos and other events.
+      You will also have access to all Quick Base related resources including Quick Base University, a strong community of Quick Base power users, Quick Base webinars, videos and other events.
     text_color: white
   - background_color: white
     title: Pricing